Mindfulness explained including the definition

 Mindfulness: this article describes the concept of Mindfulness in a practical way.
-After reading you will understand the basics of this personal happiness philosophy and way of personal development.
+After reading you will understand the basic principles of this powerful personal happiness philosophy.
+This article covers its meaning, origins, benefits and practical tips.
 Enjoy reading!

 Background of Mindfulness